welpo/tabi/README.md

 ## Installation

 > [!NOTE]
-> The fastest way to get started is to use the [tabi-start template](https://github.com/welpo/tabi-start).
+> The fastest way to create a new site is to use the [tabi-start template](https://github.com/welpo/tabi-start).
 This gives you a complete blog setup with all the essential configuration ready to go.

 ### Manual installation